faucetsdn/udmi/docs/tools/sharding.md

 ```
 [main] INFO com.google.bos.iot.core.proxy.MqttPublisher - ZZ-REDIRECT-NA creating client projects/bos-peringknife-dev/locations/us-central1/registries/UDMS-REFLECT/devices/ZZ-REDIRECT-NA on ssl://mqtt.googleapis.com:8883
 ```
-a system with a registry suffix setting of `%A` would show:
+a system with a registry suffix setting of `_A` would show:
 ```
-[main] INFO com.google.bos.iot.core.proxy.MqttPublisher - ZZ-REDIRECT-NA%A creating client projects/bos-peringknife-dev/locations/us-central1/registries/UDMS-REFLECT/devices/ZZ-REDIRECT-NA%A on ssl://mqtt.googleapis.com:8883
+[main] INFO com.google.bos.iot.core.proxy.MqttPublisher - ZZ-REDIRECT-NA_A creating client projects/bos-peringknife-dev/locations/us-central1/registries/UDMS-REFLECT/devices/ZZ-REDIRECT-NA_A on ssl://mqtt.googleapis.com:8883
 ```

 ## Setup

 - Manual creation of GCP IoT Core registries:
-  - Create shadow site_model registry (e.g. registry `ZZ-TRI-FECTA%A`).
+  - Create shadow site_model registry (e.g. registry `ZZ-TRI-FECTA_A`).
-  - Create shadow alternate registry (e.g. registry `ZZ-REDIRECT-NA%A`).
+  - Create shadow alternate registry (e.g. registry `ZZ-REDIRECT-NA_A`).
-  - Create shadow reflector device entry (e.g. device `ZZ-TRI-FECTA%A` in the `UDMS-REFLECT` registry).
+  - Create shadow reflector device entry (e.g. device `ZZ-TRI-FECTA_A` in the `UDMS-REFLECT` registry).
-    - Should use the same public/private keys as the base device (no `%A`).
+    - Should use the same public/private keys as the base device (no `_A`).
-  - Create device `ZZ-REDIRECT-NA%A` in registry `UDMS-REFLECT` if necessary for endpoint connection testing.
+  - Create device `ZZ-REDIRECT-NA_A` in registry `UDMS-REFLECT` if necessary for endpoint connection testing.
 - Semi-automated population of registry entries:
   - Define `UDMI_REGISTRY_SUFFIX` env variable: either locally or through a GitHub Actions secret.
   - `bin/test_sequencer $PROJECT_ID no_valid_test` to attempt a test run -- this will fail.